The Start

 An advanced start sequence

-1. Five starting strokes (*SR = 34-36 SPM) – start at half slide, or a little more, and push all of the way back.
-The coxswain should call “pry” or “push”.
-Take two strokes at 1/2 slide and three at full slide.
-All five strokes will have a short back swing (or ‘lay back’) and will be really fast.
+Then take two strokes at 1/2 slide and two strokes at full slide.
+All five strokes will have a short back swing (or ‘lay back’) and will be at a higher rate than race pace.

-2. Five high/hard strokes (SR = 34/36-36/38 SPM) – the next five strokes are quick strokes at full slide and full pressure.
+The next five strokes are quick strokes at full slide and full pressure.
 The back swing may be similar to the five starting strokes – a littler shorter than normal.
+Combine 100% effort with 100% relaxation.

-Although these 10 strokes are quick, they should not feel rushed.
-You should feel as though you are “prying” the boat forward versus “ripping through” the water.
-Be powerful but patient!
+Although these five strokes are quick, they should not feel rushed.
+You should feel as though you are moving the boat forward versus "ripping" the blade through the water.
+Be powerful but patient.

-3. Ten strokes to lengthen (SR = 36/38-30/32) – maintain full pressure on the footboard and gradually increase stroke length by adding a little more layback.
-The SR should decrease gradually and you should work to establish good ratio and rhythm.
+Maintain full pressure on the footboard and gradually increase stroke length by adding a little more layback.
+The stroke rate should decrease gradually and you should work to establish good ratio, rhythm, and stroke rate.

 From a dead stop, complete the five starting strokes.
 After the fifth stroke, let it run with arms away.
 Call “blades down” (rowers place their blades flat on the water) and then “check it down” (rowers square their blades in the water to stop the boat).
 Repeat 2-3 times.

-From a dead stop, complete the five starting strokes and then seven to ten high/hard strokes.
-After the last high/hard stroke, let it run with arms away.
+From a dead stop, complete the full start.
+After the last hard stroke, let it run with arms away.
 Call “blades down, check it down.”

 NOTE: the coxswain should make calls to prepare rowers for the next set of strokes in the starting sequence.
 For example, "Lengthen after two, one, two, on this one!"